I Am Sam-2001

 When several of the passengers and flight crew succumb to food poisoning, an inflatable named Otto must steer the plane toward Chicago.

-The crew convinces Ted to muster up the courage to safely land the plane because Otto cannot do it and subsequently conquer his fear of flying.
+The crew convinces Ted to muster up the courage to safely land the plane because Otto cannot do it, and subsequently conquer his fear of flying.
 A perilous yet comical landing ensues, and Ted and Elaine happily reunite.

-The plot is a direct steal from Airport ’75 when poor Karen Black’s flight attendant character famously is instructed how to land the aircraft.
+The plot is a direct steal from Airport ’75 when poor Karen Black’s flight attendant character is famously instructed how to land the aircraft.
 Until, in a sexist fashion, the men arrive to take control, sending her back to serve coffee.
 This is intentional and spot-on to show the ridiculous nature of that plot point.

-The gags are legendary, the “Surely you can’t be serious”, “I am serious…and don’t call me Shirley” exchange the most famous one, always providing a laugh.
-The effortless dialogue as inane as it is somehow works exceptionally well and combines brilliantly with the pacing and delivery.
+The gags are legendary, the “Surely you can’t be serious”, “I am serious…and don’t call me Shirley” exchange is the most famous one, always providing a laugh.

 It’s like a long and wonderful episode of television’s Saturday Night Live.

-The chemistry between Ted and Elaine is very strong, making the audience root for their eventual reconciliation though it’s obvious they will ride off into the proverbial sunset together.
+The chemistry between Ted and Elaine is very strong, making the audience root for their eventual reconciliation, though it’s obvious they will ride off into the proverbial sunset together.

-Actors, Hays and Hagerty deserve tremendous praise for aligning the characters so well.
-Also of note, are the efforts of Leslie Nielsen and Peter Graves as Doctor Rumack and Captain Oveur, respectively.
+Actors Hays and Hagerty deserve tremendous praise for aligning the characters so well.
+Also of note are the efforts of Leslie Nielsen and Peter Graves as Doctor Rumack and Captain Oveur, respectively.

 Nielsen would subsequently become famous for spoof films, none of them as good as Airplane!